Alfred Grotjahn: Politics

 He served as a member of the Reichstag between 1921 and 1924 (or 1923: sources differ).
 He combined his parliamentary duties with his professorial work at and the university and with further written contributions on "social hygiene which by this time, in terms of his own thinking, was becoming increasingly indistinguishable from more mainstream Eugenics.
 There are records of only seven occasions on which he addressed the Reichstag, but behind the scenes he was actively engaged in committee work involved in the framing of legislation on child welfare and on sexually transmitted disease.
 His interest in other socio-hygiene themes at the interface of medicine and sociology, such as alcoholism, nutrition, and housing and the need to reduce the fecundity of certain groups continued to feature prominently.
 He was unimpressed by his parliamentary colleagues, characterising several as "psychopaths", but added the reassuring observation that "psychopaths in politics in parliamentary seats" were less of a menace than psychopaths sitting "on thrones".
 As Social Democratic Reichstag member he was also invited to draft proposals to be included in the important Görlitz Programme.
 The task turned out to involve drawing up the entire health policy section of the party programme, which was adopted as party policy at the Görlitz party congress at the end of 1921.
-It was the first time since 1891 that the party had produced a comprehensive programme for government on this scale, and the first time that5 such a programme had ever been produced while the party was actually in power.
+It was the first time since 1891 that the party had produced a comprehensive programme for government on this scale, and the first time that such a programme had ever been produced while the party was actually in power.